 Goa’s Party Supplements

-Let’s be honest, parties that don’t involve the partaking of some kind of mind and mood altering substance are for children.
-Goa on the other hand is where fully grown children come to prove just how immature they are by indulging in a whole array of enjoyable brands of brain and bodily poisons.
+Let’s be honest, parties that don’t involve the partaking of some kind of mind and mood altering substance are usually for children.
+Goa on the other hand is where fully grown children come to prove just how immature they are by indulging in a whole array of brain and bodily poisons.

 Let’s start by talking about banned and controlled substances (commonly referred to as D.R.U.G.S.).
-Goa does have a reputation for being kind of laissez-faire when it comes to illegal drugs and in large part, the tourism sector and party scene are nourished on a steady diet of them.
-However, the fact remains that drugs are illegal in Goa, drug laws are enforced and the penalties for buying, selling or even taking them can be severe.
+Goa does have a reputation for being kind of laissez-faire when it comes to illegal drugs and in large part, the tourism sector and party scene have long been nourished on a steady diet of them.
+However, the fact remains that drugs are illegal in Goa, drug laws are enforced and the penalties for buying, selling or even trying them can be severe.

-In recent years, the increasingly fascistic Modi national government seems to be taking an increasingly hard line on drug use in Goa in what appears to be a religiously inspired effort to remake the state’s tourism sector in its own bland, joyless image.
-As such, the days when drugs were openly or semi openly consumed in Goa are long gone.
+In recent years, the increasingly hardcore Modi-led Indian government seems to be taking an increasingly hard line on drug use in Goa in what appears to be a religiously inspired effort to remake the state’s tourism sector into a less fun version of what it is now.
+As such, the days when drugs were openly or semi openly consumed in Goa are long gone and that is not a particularly bad thing.

 Then, like elsewhere on earth, white powders such as speed, MDMA and (less common) cocaine are staples of the rave scene.
-The quality and purity of all substances is a very mixed bag but don’t expect high-grade stuff.
+Be warned though, there have been a number of deaths and serious injuries in recent times as a result of tourists to Goa taking banned substances.

 If you take psychedelics, note that this can be a very powerful and unpredictable experience and it is of paramount importance to only ever take these in an environment you feel comfortable in with people who you trust.

-As well as being illegal, drugs can also be dangerous.
+As well as being illegal in India, drugs can also be very dangerous.
 We can not condone the use of them in any way shape or form.
-However, if you do decide to take something, please take care.
-Go in with low amounts, and wait for effects to manifest before taking more.
+However, if you do decide to take something, please do take care.
+Go in with low amounts, and wait for effects to manifest before taking any more.
 Stay hydrated, keep alcohol consumption to a minimum and stay close to your friends.

 Do not, repeat, do NOT attempt to operate a motor vehicle whilst under the influence of drugs.